By Gemma Price

 It’s taken a global pandemic to make the world of media and culture become accessible to disabled people.
 There has always been many disabled people that are unable to leave the house for prolonged periods of time, if at all, there are also groups who are able to leave for short amounts of time but struggle to visit venues because of accessibility, travel etc.

 Covid 19 has opened up a world of experiences to them, or all of us!!!
-I am now part of a baby signing class that’s based in Lancashire, we zoom every Friday morning and my son loves it.
+I am now part of a baby signing class that’s based in Lincolnshire, we zoom every Friday morning and my son loves it.
 When my daughter was still off school we used to watch a zoo show via facebook live, we looked forward to it every week, and although lockdown meant we couldn’t go out, it felt like we had been, just for a little while.